ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="recreateaffinity"></a>
 #### Step 6.3 Recreate Affinity rules

-Affinity rules are based on VM objects so rules can only be created after VMs have been migrated to the destination PCC.
-Once the migration is completed, affinity rules can be re-applied on the destination PCC.
+Affinity rules are based on VM objects so rules can only be created after VMs have been migrated to the destination vDC.
+Once the migration is completed, affinity rules can be re-applied on the destination vDC.

 **Automation tips:** [This VMware community thread](https://communities.vmware.com/t5/VMware-PowerCLI-Discussions/Backup-Restore-DRS-VM-affinity-anti-affinity-rules-can-these-be/td-p/733981/page/2) details options to export and import affinity-rules via powercli.
 <a name="hostmm"></a>